Members and Trustees

 Judith is also Chair of Governors for another school, a National Leader of Governance, Consultant for the National Governors Association and has been appointed as an External Educational Expert by the Department for Education.
 She is a Chartered Accountant and holds a BSc in Management Science from the University of Warwick.

-Member of C&S Committee
+Member of A & R Committee

 -